 - Reimbursement process

 - Duty of care vendor or procedures

-Clearly, a travel policy isn’t just about the moment of booking.
-It also controls so many aspects of travel and it affects employees in many different departments.
+Clearly, a travel policy isn’t just about the moment of booking and its related expenses.
+It also controls all your travel arrangements and it affects employees in many different departments.

 Why create a business travel policy?

 Travel policies aren’t just rules, rules, rules.
 They shouldn’t cause frustration and eye rolls.
 Rather, travel policies can positively impact both travelers and businesses.
 Here’s how: